MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 When working with reports and creating queries, you can:

 * To define the number of months starting from the current date, use *numberOfMonth*
-  * Use a value between one and 36 to represent the number of months, from the current date, you want to import.
+  * Use a value between one and 36.
+Represent the number of months, from the current date, you want to import.
 We recommend getting no more than 12 months of data.
 This limit avoids Power BI query import constraints and data volume thresholds.
 * To define a period of months in a historical time window, use *startBillingDataWindow* and *endBillingDataWindow*
 * Don't use *numberOfMonth* together with *startBillingDataWindow* or *endBillingDataWindow*